 Dr. Banwell graduated with a degree in medicine from The University of Western Ontario in 1991.
 She pursued a residency in pediatrics at The Hospital of Western Ontario, University of Western Ontario, from 1991-1994 and a pediatric neurology residency at The Hospital for Sick Children, University of Toronto from 1994-1997.
 Dr. Banwell then spent two years completing a neuromuscular disease fellowship at the Mayo Clinic, Rochester, Minnesota.
 In 1999, Dr. Banwell was appointed as an assistant professor of pediatrics (neurology) at the Hospital for Sick Children and University of Toronto.
 She was promoted to associate professor in 2006 and full professor in 2012.
 As of July 1, 2012, Dr. Banwell has taken on the role of chief of neurology at The Children’s Hospital of Philadelphia.
 Dr. Banwell’s clinical and research interests are in pediatric multiple sclerosis and other inflammatory brain disorders.

-Assistant Professor of Neurology at the Johns Hopkins University School of Medicine, in the Division of Neuroimmunology and Neuroinfectious Disease, Baltimore, MD
+Assistant Professor of Neurology, The Johns Hopkins University School of Medicine, Baltimore, MD

 Assistant Professor of Medicine, Division of Rheumatology Assistant Professor of Neurology, Baltimore, MD